Marginal/GroundTraffic/README.md

 I will not maintain the source code further on, because I have only a rudimentary understanding of what happens internally.
 This source code is an offer for scenery maintainers, who want to consider the changes for their own purposes.
 ____
-[1] One peculiarity: In these two GroundTraffic.txt files, I had to replace all objects, that contained ANIM_begin/_end in their .obj files, which caused X-Plane to crash on first XPLMInstanceSetPosition, with their non-ANIM counter parts:
+[1] One peculiarity (fixed with version 1.62): In these two GroundTraffic.txt files, I had to replace all objects, that contained ANIM_begin/_end in their .obj files, which caused X-Plane to crash on first XPLMInstanceSetPosition, with their non-ANIM counter parts:
 1. for San Francisco Cable Cars and Ferries I duplicated Ferry_SFO.obj to Ferry_SFO_no_anim.obj and removed the animation
-2. for San Francisco Airport Vehicles I simply replaced all '/Active/' with '/' in GroundTraffic.txt Of course, these changes should only show that it works.
+2. for San Francisco Airport Vehicles I simply replaced all '/Active/' with '/' in GroundTraffic.txt

+Of course, these changes should only show that it works.
 What has to be done for the custom sceneries has to be determined by their respective authors.

 Update by nst0022 (2020-04-25)